- Written by Dr.Mehmet Demircioglu

 In some cases, a weaker donor area changes the entire strategy.
 The plan may need fewer grafts, a more conservative hairline, medical stabilization, or no surgery at that moment.
 I would rather disappoint a patient with a cautious answer than spend grafts that cannot be replaced.
 The article about hair transplant planning with a weak donor area is directly connected to this decision.

-The patient should feel calmer after a second opinion, even When this is not what they hoped for.
+The patient should feel calmer after a second opinion, even when this is not what they hoped for.
 Clarity is not always permission to operate.
 Sometimes clarity is the reason to delay.

 What should I bring to a second opinion?